Patresss/HomeOffice/README.md

 # HomeOffice - Philips Hue

 Application for notification of household members about the status of working from home.
-It has an automatic process that, based on working hours and the registry, sets the appropriate light depending on whether you are available, working, having a meeting with or without a camera
+It has an automatic process that, based on working hours and the registry, sets the appropriate light depending on whether you are available, working, having a meeting with or without a camera.
+Only available for Windows.

 ![](https://github.com/Patresss/HomeOffice/blob/master/readme-resources/application.png)